 - Laptops should be encrypted if they are removed from school premises.

 - Training on Cyber Security, phishing scams and school data protection policy.

 Security breaches must be reported to the Information Commissioner’s Office within 72 hours.

-Please get in contact if you need GDPR support for schools from Classroom365.
+Please get in contact if you need GDPR support for schools or any other ICT services for education from Classroom365.

 Mark Friend, BSc (Hons), is a Company Director at Classroom365 and has worked in technology for nearly 30 years.
 His IT career started with Rothschild Bank in Sydney, Australia, before working as a Global VPN Project Manager for the British Council.
 Mark has 20 years of experience in the UK education sector, helping schools integrate the latest tech into their curriculum and ICT vision.